sikaeducation/curriculum/courses/102/standards/explain-flow-of-execution-in-programs/topics/programming-boolean-logic-2/README.md

 * `5 <= 5` is true because 5 is equal to 5
 * `5 < 5` is false because 5 isn't less than 5

-## Using Boolean Comparisons in Boolean Statements
+## Using Boolean Comparisons in Boolean Expressions

 Since Boolean comparison statements evaluate to true or false, they can be used in the same kinds of expressions that `NOT`, `AND`, and `OR` can be used in.
 If you take this expression: